vitaminj/aws-iot-device-sdk-js/README.md

 properties:

 * host - the host name to connect to
-* port - the port number to use when connecting to the host (8883 for AWS IoT)
+* port - the port number to use when connecting to the host (8883 for AWS IoT with client certificate)
 * clientId - the client ID to use when connecting
 * privateKey - file containing the private key
 * clientCert - file containing the client certificate